Kludron/kludron.github.io/_posts/security/hacking/2022-08-19-morris-worm.md

 ## What is the Morris Worm?

-The morris worm, being considered as the first major attack on the Internet, was furst unleashed on the evening on November 2, 1988 from a computer at MIT (Massachusets Institute of Technology).
+The morris worm, being considered as the first major attack on the Internet, was first unleashed on the evening on November 2, 1988 from a computer at MIT (Massachusets Institute of Technology).

 Designed to exploit multiple backdoors on specific Unix devices and to stay